 1 Includes protection visas and onshore humanitarian visa grants that are countable under the Humanitarian Programme.

 2 This figure included a one-off allocation of 500 refugee places for Iraqis.

-3 Data in this table is reported as at the end of each programme year.
+3 Data in this table is reported as at the end of each program year.

 |Countries||Number of visas granted|

 More information on the 2012–13 Humanitarian Programme is on the department's website.